bntzio/crab.so/readme.md

 ##### 6. Start developing

-Go to [http://localhost:3000](http://localhost:3000) with your browser to see the app running.
+Go to [http://localhost:3000](http://localhost:3000) with your browser to see the app up and running.

 **Happy hacking!** 🦀